Sylvia Beach, just turned 33, is curious about the couple she sees walking towards her bookshop, Shakespeare & Co., on the Left Bank.

 With the cost for book rentals listed on the back.

 merely a friendly gesture.
 She took little interest of course in any but her own books.”

 But, like many of Shakespeare & Co.’s visitors over the years, Gertrude and Alice really like the atmosphere in the store.

 Sylvia Beach at Shakespeare & Co.

 “Such Friends”: 100 Years Ago… is the basis for the book, “Such Friends”: The Literary 1920s, to be published by K. Donnelly Communications.
 For more information, email me at email@example.com.

-Manager as Muse, about Perkins and his writers, is available on Amazon in both print and Kindle versions.
+Manager as Muse, about Maxwell Perkins and his relationships with F. Scott Fitzgerald, Ernest Hemingway and Thomas Wolfe, is available on Amazon in both print and Kindle versions.